akashk1/MusicPlayer/README.md

 # MusicPlayer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Important Instruction
 To use spotifyAPI go to `authorization_code` and run command `node app`.
 Navigate To `http://localhost:8888/` and login with you spotify id
 .After login copy `access_token` from address bar and paste it to the `access_token` variable in file `spotify.service.ts` which is located at `musicPlayer/src/app` directory and save it.

+## MPM
+run `npm install ` command to download all the depenencies used in the project .

 ## Development server